Confidence Before Answering: A Paradigm Shift for Efficient LLM Uncertainty Estimation: Limitations

 Our current approach has two main limitations.
-First, the confidence reward is calibrated to the rollout GESR as confidence target, which can be noisy and biased when $G$ is small, rewards are sparse, or evaluators are imperfect; future work should reduce variance and bias with adaptive $G$, shrinkage/empirical-Bayes estimators, or uncertainty-aware targets (e.g., confidence intervals).
+First, training–evaluation mismatch for non-verifiable domains.
+Training is performed on automatically verifiable math and code data, while evaluation extends beyond it.
+This does not fully capture domains where correctness is ambiguous or unverifiable (e.g., open-ended QA, summarization, dialogue).
+Extending confidence-first RL to weak or indirect supervision—such as preference feedback, rubric-based graders, or tool-assisted verification—remains an important direction.
 Second, some hard-math evaluations rely on small, high-difficulty test sets, so metrics such as AUROC and calibration can vary noticeably with training stochasticity and checkpoint selection; larger-scale hard-math benchmarks or curated difficult collections would yield more precise estimates.